shijiale0609/clustersFES/README.md

 # clustersFES
-Free Energy Surface of Au/Ag/Pt clusters by Qbox+SSAGES
+Free Energy Landscape and Isomerization Rates of Au4 Clusters at Finite Temperature by Qbox+SSAGES